community-of-python/health-checks/README.md

 # HealthChecks

-Welcome to the healthiest library of all times!
+Welcome to the healthiest library of all time!
 It provides a simple interface to check the health of your application.

 We have base classes for HTTP and FILE based health checks.